Frequently Asked Questions

 I have a technical question about my application form, who should I contact?

-If you have omitted something or made a mistake with your application , it may be that our systems team can 'unsubmit' your application and allow you to make any amendments yourself.
-You can contact the HR Business Systems team via the link below.
+If you have omitted something or made a mistake with your application , it may be that our HR Systems team can 'unsubmit' your application and allow you to make any amendments yourself.
+You can contact the HR Systems team via the link below.
 Please remember to quote the vacancy reference number you applied for and your applicant number.

 Chancellor's Fellowships are very popular roles and we receive a large amount of queries every day so, wherever possible, check your application thoroughly and don't leave your submission until the last day.